 Note that the merge will be easiest if the old branch was created from the previous stable release.
-If it was created from the shared package branch then a custom merge will be required to achieve the desired result.
+If it was created from the shared package branch then a custom merge will be required to achieve the desired result (a normal FCM merge command would choose the wrong base for comparison).
 This is illustrated in Figure 5b: